ItWasAlreadyBrokenWhenIGotHere/AutomateTheBoringStuffWithPython/gui_automation/README.md

-# File handling with Python
+# Mouse and Keyboard handling with Python

 Example scripts of GUI automation in Python